-Nominee Position with the Company and Residence (1) Principal Occupation for the Past Five Years (1) Director of the Company since Common Shares Beneficially Owned or Controlled or Directed, Directly or Indirectly (2) Committee Membership Garth Johnson Chief Executive Officer and Director British Columbia, Canada Company Executive April 20, 2001 5,000 Nil Alex Guidi (6) Director British Columbia, Canada Business Executive December 16, 2009 3,629,539 Nil Keith Hill Director British Columbia, Canada Business Executive July 6, 2011 Nil Audit Committee Compensation Committee Nominating Committee Ronald Bertuzzi (3)(4)(6) Director British Columbia, Canada Retired Medical Sales Consultant December 16, 2009 208,356 Audit Committee Compensation Committee Nominating Committee Ken Vidalin (5) Director British Columbia, Canada Business Executive and Investor December 14, 2011 Nil Audit Committee Nominating Committee
+Name, Position with the Company, and Residence (1) Principal Occupation for the Past Five Years (1) Director of the Company since Common Shares Beneficially Owned or Controlled or Directed, Directly or Indirectly (2) Committee Membership Garth Johnson CEO and Director British Columbia, Canada Chief Executive Officer and director of TAG from September 2007 to present.
+April 20, 2001 5,000 Nil Alex Guidi Chairman and Director British Columbia, Canada Chairman and director of TAG from December 2009 to present; and oil and gas entrepreneur from November 1987 to present.
+December 16, 2009 3,701,039 Nil Keith Hill (3) Director British Columbia, Canada President, Chief Executive Officer, and director of Africa Oil Corp. (" Africa Oil "), a publicly traded oil and gas company, from October 2006 to present.
+July 6, 2011 Nil Audit Committee Compensation Committee Nominating Committee Douglas Ellenor (4)(5) Director British Columbia, Canada Director and consultant of Jade Oil and Gas Consulting Limited ("Jade Oil and Gas"), a private oil and gas consulting company, from September 1999 to present; director and consultant of Amerisur Resources plc ("Amerisur Resources"), a publicly traded oil and gas company, from January 2008 to present; and director of L&M Petroleum Ltd. ("L&M Petroleum"), a publicly traded oil and gas company, from September 2006 to December 2012.
+November 5, 2014 Nil Audit Committee Compensation Committee Nominating Committee Ken Vidalin (6) Director British Columbia, Canada President of Carina Investments Ltd. ("Carina Investments "), a private investment company, from August 2005 to present.
+December 14, 2011 Nil Audit Committee Nominating Committee

-- 1) Information as to residence and principal occupation has been furnished by the respective director individually.
-See also "Information Regarding Management's Nominees for Election to the Board" below. - 2) Information as to Common Shares beneficially owned or controlled has been furnished by the respective director individually.
-The directors do not hold shares in any subsidiary of the Company. - 3) Chairman of the Audit Committee. - 4) Chairman of the Compensation Committee. - 5) Chairman of the Nominating Committee. - 6) On October 23, 2012, Mr. Ronald Bertuzzi replaced Mr. Alex Guidi as a member and Chairman of the Compensation Committee.
+1) Information as to position with the Company and residence has been furnished by the respective director individually.
+See also "Information Regarding Management's Nominees for Election to the Board" below.

+2) Information as to Common Shares beneficially owned or controlled has been furnished by the respective director individually.
+The directors do not hold shares in any subsidiary of the Company.

+- 3) On November 5, 2014, Mr. Keith Hill replaced Mr. Ronald Bertuzzi as Chairman of the Audit Committee. - 4) On November 5, 2014, Dr. Douglas Ellenor replaced Mr. Ronald Bertuzzi as Chairman and a member of the Compensation Committee, as well as a member of the Audit Committee and Nominating Committee. - 5) On November 5, 2014, Mr. Bertuzzi resigned as a director of the Company and was subsequently replaced by Dr. Ellenor on November 5, 2014. - 6) Chairman of the Nominating Committee.